-At Derwen College we believe that students develop their independence best when they work on it in a real life environment.You will develop your independence skills whilst carrying out everyday living tasks with the support and guidance of care staff.
+At Derwen College we believe that students best develop their independence skills in a real life environment.You will develop your independence skills whilst carrying out everyday living tasks with the support and guidance of care staff.
 The types of independence skills that you will learn include:

 - Personal hygiene